janhove/janhove.github.io/_posts/2021-06-29-posttreatment.md

 `x` is a binary variable, `y` and `z` are continuous.
 Since `z` is a post-treatment variable, it's possible that it is itself influenced directly or indirectly by `x`.
-In the five cases examined below, this is indeed the case.
+In the first four cases examined below, this is indeed the case.

 I've included all R code as I think running simulations